Prag8855/aab/content/guides/housing-scams.md

 ## How to avoid scams

+### Scam checklist

+Signs that it's a scam:[^26]

+- [ ] **Is it too good to be true?**
+    If it's too easy to get the apartment, or if the price is too low, be careful.[^9]
+- [ ] **Is the apartment real?**
+    Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the apartment photos come from somewhere else.
+Check if the text was copied from another listing.
+Check if the apartment has the same windows in the listing and on Google Street View.
+- [ ] **Is the landlord real?**
+    Google the name of the landlord or *[[Hausverwaltung]]*.
+Some scammers make also make fake websites.
+- [ ] **How old is the account?**
+    Look at the age of the landlord's account on the housing website.
+If it was created in the last few days, be careful.
+Scammers often create new accounts.
+- [ ] **How do you pay?**
+    Germans pay the rent by [bank transfer](/glossary/SEPA-Überweisung).
+Bank transfers to other countries are suspicious; the landlord's [[IBAN]] should start with "DE".[^16] It should be the same IBAN as in their *[[Impressum]]*.
+Other payment methods like Paypal, Western Union, MoneyGram and cryptocurrencies are usually scams.
+- [ ] **Do the names match?**[^27]
+    The names on the email, the doorbell, the mailbox and the website should be the same.
+Ask the neighbour who lives there.[^28] When you see the landlord in person, you can ask to see their ID.

+Some things are suspicious, but not always a scam:

+- [ ] The contract in English
+- [ ] The landlord speaks bad German
+- [ ] The landlord sends you their ID before you ask for it[^29]

 ### Wait before you pay

 Don't send any money before you see the apartment in person and sign the lease.[^7] You have [until the day you move in](/guides/mietkaution#when-to-pay-the-kaution) to pay the rent and the [deposit](/glossary/Kaution).
 You can [pay the deposit in 3 instalments](/guides/mietkaution#when-to-pay-the-kaution).
 You never have to pay a fee to see an apartment, or to apply for it.[^11]